Fill your College Details

 1. Can you discuss a difficult project you tackled and the approach you took to manage it?

-As a recent graduate, one of the most challenging projects I worked on was a group assignment where we had to develop a small-scale application from scratch.
-We faced difficulties with integrating different components of the app and meeting the project deadline.
-To manage this, I helped organize our tasks, set up a timeline for milestones, and facilitated communication among team members.
-We held regular check-ins to track progress and troubleshoot issues together.
-Despite the challenges, we completed the project, and I gained valuable experience in teamwork and problem-solving.
+As a recent graduate, one of the more difficult projects I worked on was a group project that required us to build a tiny application from scratch.
+We had some difficulties in putting the various components of the app together and fulfilling the project deadline.
+In terms of management, I worked to structure our duties, create a calendar for milestones, and facilitate communication among team members.
+We had frequent check-ins to keep the team focused on finding solutions and tracking progress.
+Despite the hurdles, we finished the assignment, and I learnt a lot about collaboration and problem resolution.

 2. What strategies do you use to prioritize tasks when managing several projects simultaneously?

-As a student, I often had multiple assignments and projects to handle at once.
-I used to prioritize tasks by breaking them down into smaller steps and setting deadlines for each.
-I made a list of tasks and prioritized them based on their due dates and importance.
-I also used digital tools like calendars and task management apps to keep track of my progress and adjust my schedule as needed.
+As a student, I had often to deal with multiple assignments and projects at once.
+Before I would prioritize by breaking those tasks down into smaller steps with deadlines for all the steps along the way; and I had a list of tasks that I prioritized based on the due date and importance.
+I used digital tools like calendars and task management apps to keep track of the status of each of my projects and adjust as I went along.

 3. Can you describe an experience where you had to work with a challenging team member?